aethne0/capukv/README.md

 CapuKV is a key-value store that is _distributed_, meaning it runs on _cluster_ of computers instead of on a single machine.
 It provides two main things:

 1. **Fault tolerance** – stays available and correct even during node or network failures (within reason).
-2. **Strong consistency** – can largely be reasoned about as if it were a single-threaded state machine (linearizability, isolation, ordering).
-This makes the system easier to reason about, less error prone and lets other layers relax consistency requirements, relying on this layer for coordination
+2. **Strong consistency** – behaves largely as if it were a single-threaded state machine (linearizability, isolation, ordering).
+This makes the system easier to reason about, less error prone and lets other layers relax their own consistency requirements, relying instead on this layer for coordination

 ## How does it work?¹